indraneelrp/collision-simulator/README.md

-# collision-simulator
+# Collision-simulator
 particle collision simulator, parallelised with OpenMP

 ### Notes
-This project was run on a slurm cluster, so it is difficult to replicate on a personal laptop.
-However, the core code is still provided!
+This project and its test cases were run on a slurm cluster, so it is difficult to replicate on a personal laptop.
+However, the main logic used is in this repo!

 Particles undergo elastic collisions over timesteps.
 Since this is a computationally intensive, a few optimisations are implemented. <br>